echobom/UERANSIM-wiki/Configuration.md

 ### Overview

-Configuration is the most important part, and almost all of the problems are caused by an incorrect configuration.
+Configuration is the most important part, and almost all of the problems are caused by an incorrect configuration (either UERANSIM or core network side).

 `nr-ue` accepts a UE configuration file as a parameter, and `nr-gnb` accepts a gNB configuration file as a parameter.
 The syntax is the following: